Omagh: Rugby

-Cricket

-Omagh Cavaliers Cricket Club located in Omagh.

-Greyhound racing
+Other sports

 A greyhound racing track operated from 1932 until 1940.
 The track was opened by the Duke of Abercorn on 25 May 1932 and racing took place at 'The Park' in the Showgrounds.
 It was organised by the Tyrone Greyhound Racing Association until 1940.

+Omagh Cavaliers Cricket Club is also located in Omagh.

+International relations

+Omagh is twinned with L'Haÿ-les-Roses in France.